 Movements like #MeToo and Time's Up have helped to increase awareness and promote discussions about gender equality.
 They have also helped gender-related workplace issues, like pregnancy discrimination, take a bigger place in the media spotlight.

-It's easy to see why pregnancy discrimination is a problem worthy of our attention.
-There were nearly 29,000 pregnancy discrimination charges filed with the U.S. Equal Employment Opportunity Commission (EEOC) between 2009 and 2017, amounting to case settlements if $119.6 million.
+It's easy to see why pregnancy discrimination is a problem worthy of our attention—between 2012 and 2022, there were over 33,000 pregnancy discrimination charges filed with the U.S. Equal Employment Opportunity Commission (EEOC).

 Continue reading to learn more about what pregnancy discrimination is, how it might show up in the workplace, and how to defend against it.